wp-plugins/rescue-shortcodes/tags/1.7/readme.txt

 * Text Highlight - Quickly highlight sections of text to help more important words stand out.
 * Columns - Separate your content with multiple column options.
 * Spacing - Add space between sections on the fly.

+See a demonstration of the shortcodes on the [Rescue Themes site](https://rescuethemes.com/rescue-shortcodes-plugin/).

+**New features**
+We want to improve the Rescue Shortcodes plugin based on your feedback!
+Please let us know on the [plugin's Github repo](https://github.com/RescueThemes/rescue-shortcodes) and [subscribe to our mailing list](http://rescuethemes.us6.list-manage.com/subscribe?u=e996b9d9a5&id=a41af7345e) to get notified of new developments.

+== Installation ==

+1. Upload the plugin to `/wp-content/plugins/`.
+Alternately, you can download this package as a zip and upload it via the WordPress dashboard.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Click the Rescue Themes icon in the WordPress text editor to display your shortcodes options.

 == Frequently Asked Questions ==